mdw1982/MJournal/README.md

 * **Restore from Backup**: it possible to restore a database from a backup while inside the program.

 ### More to come!

+#### Issues

+* 03/17/2024 - when writing to the user's crontab the a new line is created before the entry when writing to the crontab.
+If this is the first entry in the user's crontab the cron job doesn't happen.